How Long does Suboxone Block Opiates?

 Who Needs Suboxone?

 It is a myth that only losers can become addicted to opiates.
 Many professionals start taking it following surgery or serious accident.
 The next thing they know, they are physically and mentally dependent on the drug.
 Even after attempts to quit, their opioid addiction makes quitting very difficult, due to the fears of opiate withdrawal.
+Withdrawal from opiates can be painful and extremely uncomfortable– many people in detox from opiates will tell you, it’s miserable.
+So if there’s not medical or professional support when trying to quit an opiate addiction, it’s difficult to attempt on your own.

-Other users using drugs like heroin or prescription pills found on the streets can face the same dilemma.
+Other people using drugs like heroin or prescription pills found on the streets can face the same dilemma.
 Opiate usage results as a response to being in pain, whether it is emotional or physical.
 The hardest part can be accepting this truth.

 Anyone with an opioid addiction can benefit from having Suboxone block the effects of withdrawals and even a relapse if it happens.
 That’s because when taking Suboxone you can’t get high.
 The Naloxone and Buprenorphine prevent the impact.
 That’s why Suboxone is so useful.